 Instead of using ‘I’ and ‘You’, which separates your customer from your company, use ‘we’ and ‘us’.

-This kind of language puts you on the same level as your customer—you’re effectively telling them that they’ll become your partners.
+This kind of language puts you on the same level as your customer — you’re effectively telling them that they’ll become your partners.

 Also, remember that even though you are selling a product, that’s not all you should be presented during the sales discussion.

 As a salesperson, your ultimate goal is to help your prospect find the best solution to their problem.
-Instead of pushing the hard sale, go into the process as a trusted advisor who wants to find the best solution for their client regardless of if it's your product.
+Instead of pushing the hard sale, go into the process as a trusted advisor who wants to find the best solution for their customer regardless of if it's your product.

 By using this approach you will show your prospect you have their best interests in mind and can be trusted to help.